 - Transportation needs

-- School/Vocational School supplies
+- School/Vocational fees, materials, and supplies

 - Learn the skills necessary to become self-sufficient

 - Complete high school and/or successfully enroll in college or vocational training with a goal to secure meaningful long-term employment

 Youth Participated in ILP and received training in financial literacy, career planning, and life skills development

 of youth were supported in their quest for higher education

 of eligible youth earned their GED/High School Diploma or equivalency